Jakubzik/rremind/README.md

 Next steps:

+[ ] Make appointments "taggable" and filter listings by tag and by file.\
-[ ] Make "archive" accept a parameter specifying how old the appointments need to be for archiving.
+[ ] Make "archive" accept a parameter specifying how old the appointments need to be for archiving.\
-[ ] Make archive configurable so that it collects all archives in *one* file.
+[ ] Make archive configurable so that it collects all archives in *one* file.\
-[ ] Make archive *report* what it's doing
+[ ] Make archive *report* what it's doing\
-[ ] "sort" command to sort the rem files chronologically.
+[ ] "sort" command to sort the rem files chronologically.\
-[ ] "put" command to add appointments.
+[ ] "put" command to add appointments.\
-[ ] Accept date-range input: rremind 0..7 to show appointments of the next 7 days.
+[ ] Accept date-range input: rremind 0..7 to show appointments of the next 7 days.\
-[ ] Make date format more flexible.
+[ ] Make date format more flexible.\
-[ ] Add nicely formatted output (for terminal).
+[ ] Add nicely formatted output (for terminal).\
 [ ] Add .deb package.